RogueRope/SurvivalGuide/emotional.md

 Here are some tips :

-● Be gentle with your body
+* Be gentle with your body

-● Seek help if you need it
+* Seek help if you need it

-● State your boundaries and communicate—whether with strangers or your loved ones
+* State your boundaries and communicate—whether with strangers or your loved ones

-● Have the experience that makes YOU happy
+* Have the experience that makes YOU happy

-● Connect in ways that make YOU comfortable
+* Connect in ways that make YOU comfortable

-● After Nowhere, be smart, and take time reflect on your choices—be it at the event or in the ‘default world’

 ### Couples